Mobile Internet Tips for In Motion Use

 But if that's not possible, what options do you have?

 Depending on your trailer setup, one option is to put a Wi-Fi access point at the front of the trailer.
-Or perhaps hook up to an external Wi-Fi antenna on the roof of the RV that helps broadcast the Wi-Fi signal more strongly and more easily reaching the cab of the truck.
+Or perhaps hook up to an external Wi-Fi antenna on the roof of the RV that helps broadcast the Wi-Fi signal more strongly to reach the tow vehicle more easily.

-You could even run a hardwired LAN connection between the truck and trailer with Ethernet, but that is probably not necessary in most cases.
+You could even run a hardwired LAN connection between the truck and trailer with Ethernet, but that is probably unnecessary in most cases.

 Cellular Booster Location